 The Roman Empire

-Prior to building their empire, Rome was in a precarious position.
-Not only were they surrounded by wealthy and powerful nations, but they also held a prime piece of real estate.
-Under constant threat of war – and with a hefty dose of self import – Rome took over their closest Latin neighborhoods to create a bigger army and a buffer.
+Prior to building its empire, Rome was surrounded by wealthy and powerful nations.
+Under constant threat of war, Rome took over its closest neighbors to create a bigger army and land barrier.

 Eventually Rome made allies it could control without the use of military force.
-At one point, Rome held most of Europe (including France, Spain, Portugal, and Brittan) as well as parts of Africa and Asia.
-Though most notably, it had the largest cultural influence over Europe.
+At one point, Rome held most of Europe (including France, Spain, Portugal, and Britain) as well as parts of Africa and Asia, although it had the largest cultural influence over Europe.

-After the Roman empire’s collapse, Europe continued Rome’s imperialist expansion by using the method of dividing and conquering surrounding territories.
+After the Roman Empire’s collapse, Europe continued Rome’s imperialist expansion by using the method of dividing and conquering surrounding territories.

 The European Empire

-The “New World” was discovered and Brittan, England, France, Spain, and Portugal each set about creating colonies of their own.
-Pretty much everywhere that had land.
+The “New World” was discovered, and Britain, France, Spain, and Portugal each set about creating colonies of their own.

 For Spain, the gold of Inca Peru held the most allure.
-But shortly thereafter they turned their sights on Mexico.
+But shortly thereafter, they turned their sights to Mexico.
 At the time, this was a much larger expanse of territory than it currently is — spanning from California to Texas.
-Eventually, Spain’s territory grew to over half of the modern US.
+Eventually, Spain’s territory grew to over half of the modern U.S.

-Meanwhile, the French attempted to colonize what’s now the US with less luck than the Spanish and English.
-But they succeeded in colonizing large chunks of Canada and held a small chunk of Florida (Floride française.)
-They also held some pieces of the US like Michigan and Louisiana – though it’s probably not what you think.
-Both of the US territories sparked later wars with the Spanish and the US.
+Meanwhile, the French attempted to colonize what’s now the U.S. with less luck than the Spanish and English.
+But, they succeeded in colonizing large chunks of Canada and held a small chunk of Florida (Floride française).
+They also held some pieces of the U.S. like Michigan and Louisiana.

-At this point, the USA has its independence, and we set about on our own imperialist conquest.
-First, we purchased Louisiana from France in 1803 in the Louisiana Purchase.
-This sounds like a small chunk of land, but it actually spanned from modern Canada down to New Orleans and covered 828,000 sq. miles of new territory.
+First, the U.S. purchased Louisiana from France in 1803 in the Louisiana Purchase.
+This property spanned from modern Canada down to New Orleans and covered 828,000 square miles of new territory.
 Next, Texas fought for independence from Mexico and the question of the Oregon Territory was settled.

-Then, there was the Mexican-American War that resulted in the annexation of an additional 525,000 sq. miles of Mexican territory from parts of New Mexico out through parts of California.
+The Mexican-American War resulted in the annexation of an additional 525,000 square miles of Mexican territory from parts of New Mexico to parts of California.